 EMEA Regional Final: Deep Forest Raceway

 The first race of the day was contested by the drivers representing the EMEA Region.
 In this 20-lap contest, 12 drivers donned their driving gloves to duke it out in Aston Martin Vulcans.
-Tire strategy was in play because each driver was required to run at least one lap on both medium- and hard-compound tires.
+Tyre strategy was in play because each driver was required to run at least one lap on both medium- and hard-compound tyres.
 Well-known veterans were represented at the top of the starting grid, with Spain’s José Serrano (TDG_JOSETE) on pole, and last year’s champion, Valerio Gallo (William_BRacer) of Italy, in the No. 2 spot.
 In the second row was France’s Baptiste Beauvois (R8G_TSUTSU) and Giorgio Mangano (Williams_Gio) of Italy.

-The race started cleanly from a rolling start, with nearly the entire field on the hard-compound tires.
-Serrano led the way through the first lap of the race, but a few cars behind him, his countryman Coque López (coquelopez14), one of only two drivers to start on the medium-compound tires, began making his move.
+The race started cleanly from a rolling start, with nearly the entire field on the hard-compound tyres.
+Serrano led the way through the first lap of the race, but a few cars behind him, his countryman Coque López (coquelopez14), one of only two drivers to start on the medium-compound tyres, began making his move.
 By lap 2, he went from his starting grid position of 8th place to 3rd, and on lap 4, he had taken the overall lead.

 On lap 17, the Spaniard sneaked past Gallo on the front straight to grab P1 and José Serrano did not look back, crossing the finish line first, followed by Baptiste Beauvois and fellow Frenchman Kylian Drumont (PRiMA_Kylian19).
 Gallo, who came in a disappointing 4th place now needed to shine in the Repechage to qualify for the big race.